chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 As you can see, the spacing doesn't matter when writing these expressions.
 Typically one space is put between every number and operator so that the code is easy to read, but this is not a requirement.
 The only rule (for now) on spacing is that you can't add spacing to the begining of the line.
 We'll explain this as the class goes on.

+### Excercises

+Try each of the following by typing them into the interpreter.

+1. 6+4*10

+2. (6+4)*10 (Compare this to #1, and note that Python uses parentheses just like you would in normal math to determine order of operations!)

 ## Variables

 Computers store values in memory for later usage.
 In order for humans to reference values and remeber what they represent, we name the values.
 Try the following: